TTL / PWM – how does it work with the laser.

 In continuous mode, there is the maximum frequency and you can toggle on and off the driver.
 The laser diode can be modulated at very high speeds.
 The MOSFETs and their driver must have an upper-frequency limit.

-Measuring the voltage on a PWM output
+Measuring the voltage on a PWM output – a ver useful and interesting video

 Live demo showing a drawing of a signal on an oscillograph.

 Measuring PWM signal.
-Proper guide
+A detailed video guide.

 Changing laser power via TTL